 Report changes within 30 days of the change event.
 Tell us about all changes including changes to:

-You can view your updated eligibility for next year, including any updated tax credit amounts and cost-sharing reductions, on the renewal notice that you receive from MNsure.
-You also can log into your MNsure.org account, click on "Go to my account" and either select the link for "Notifications" to view an electronic copy of your renewal notice or select the link for "View Next Year Eligibility Results."
+You can view your updated eligibility for next year, including any updated tax credit amounts and cost-sharing reductions, on the eligibility renewal notice that you receive from MNsure.

-The answer to that depends on a number of factors including:
+The answer to that depends on several things, including:

 Your eligibility for financial help (advanced premium tax credit or cost-sharing reductions) is updated annually by MNsure.
 Your eligibility is based on the most recent information that you reported to MNsure.

-If you are an American Indian receiving cost-sharing reductions you do not need to be on a silver plan to continue to receive the same cost-sharing reductions in your plan.
+If you are an American Indian receiving cost-sharing reductions you do not need to be enrolled in a silver plan to continue to receive the same cost-sharing reductions in your plan.

-If an advanced premium tax credit was applied to your coverage in a previous year to help pay for coverage and have not filed a tax return for that year, you will no longer be eligible for advanced payments of the premium tax credit or cost-sharing reductions in the coming year.
+If an advanced premium tax credit was applied to your coverage in a previous year and you have not filed a tax return for that year, you will no longer be eligible for advanced premium tax credit or cost-sharing reductions in the coming year.
 You should file a tax return as soon as possible.

 If you did not provide consent for MNsure to use your federal tax information to renew coverage for the coming year, you will no longer be eligible for financial help.

-No. The best way to make sure you are getting the best deal for you and your family is to visit MNsure.org during open enrollment to shop and compare plans and enroll in a plan through MNsure.
+No. The best way to make sure you are getting the best deal for you and your family is to visit MNsure.org during the annual open enrollment period to shop and compare plans and enroll in a plan through MNsure.

 Your eligibility for a tax credit or cost-sharing reductions is based on the most recent information that you reported to MNsure.
 Be sure to report changes and submit any requested proof as soon as possible.
-If you submit information that is not truthful or accurate, your private health plan coverage may be terminated and you may have to repay any payments that you are not entitled to, including advance payment of premium tax credits.
+If you submit information that is not truthful or accurate, your private health plan coverage may be terminated and you may have to repay any payments that you are not entitled to, including advanced premium tax credit payments.

-If you were notified by MNsure that you need to complete an application, log into your MNsure account at the start of open enrollment and update your eligibility by completing an application for insurance with financial help.
-(If you do not want to see if you are eligible for financial help, you can apply for health insurance without financial help.)
+If you were notified by MNsure that you need to complete an application, log in to your MNsure account and update your eligibility by completing an application for insurance WITH financial help.
+(If you do not want to see if you are eligible for financial help, you can apply for health insurance WITHOUT financial help.)